 Priyageetha Dia has gilded Singapore with gold foil, again.
 And a lot of people have called her urban art intervention illegal, again.
-But what if she and her art had been on sure legal ground all along?
-What if it wasn’t so clear whether removing her golden flags was lawful or not?
+But what if she and her art had been on safe legal ground all along?
+What if it wasn’t so clear whether the removal of her golden flags was legal or not?

 It’s just over a year since the golden staircase appeared, and then disappeared, at Block 103 Jalan Rajah.
 Now Priyageetha has done it again.
 Same place.
 Like the first time she has earned some applause on social media.
 Like the first time the applause wasn’t as loud as the slating.
 In fact, like the first time a veritable shitstorm broke in on her.

 Some not only denied Priyageetha the status of an artist – that seems to be a given – but offered good advice.
 For example, she ought to rein in her tendency to seek attention and work on her humility.
 Others suggested that she go away.
 After she had apologised to everyone whose feelings she had hurt, of course.

 Was the first time not enough?
 ‘Dia, u never give up, do not u’, as someone asked on Facebook.

 Well, Priyageetha had hung gold foil on the parapet of each floor of her HDB block.
 Rescue blankets to be exact.
 They were hanging there like national flags every year in August.

 On her Facebook page there was a short video with a short poem called absent — present.

 These golden flags were hanging for three days.
 Then Jalan Besar Town Council took them down.
 Residents had complained, it said.

 The matter caught the attention of the media, articles were published.
 Articles come with comment sections.
 Priyageetha was toast.

 As the reactions have shown again, a debate of the what and the how of art in public space is still relevant in Singapore.
 Unfortunately, though, it happened on social media only.
 It wasn’t always what you’d call civilised.
 Moreover, it was short-lived.